 One group was for women and another for men.
 Unfortunately, the groups have been meeting for several years now and have made no public statements other than the International Feldenkrais Federation document referenced below.

-That is unfortunate.
 If the allegations are true, then there is a history of abuse and violence in the Feldenkrais Guild system that goes back more than 40 years.
-And it is clear that the various Feldenkrais Guilds have demonstrated no ability to police the behavior of the Feldenkrais Trainers.
+And it is clear that the various Feldenkrais Guilds have demonstrated very little ability to police the behavior of the Feldenkrais Trainers.

 Something needs to be done to find out what has been happening in Feldenkrais Guild trainings.
 The public, students, practitioners, and assistant trainers have a right to know.
 They need to know if their training environment is a safe environment.
 And they need to know if there are sexual predators, abusers, and bullies in Guild Certified Feldenkrais Trainings.